Nitrux/nx-apphub/README.md

 NX AppHub CLI is a lightweight command-line tool for managing and building applications in Nitrux.

 > _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
-To request formal support for other distributions, open a PR regarding this use case._
+Compatibility with other distributions is incidental, not intentional._

 For more in-depth information about NX AppHub CLI, please see the [Wiki](https://github.com/Nitrux/nx-apphub/wiki).

-### Requirements
+## Requirements

 - Nitrux 4.0.0 and newer.
     - _♦ Information: To use `nx-apphub-cli` in previous versions of Nitrux use a container; see our tutorial on [how to use Distrobox](https://nxos.org/tutorial/how-to-use-distrobox-in-nitrux/)._
 - Python 3.10 and newer.

-NX AppHub CLI requires the following utilities to function properly:

-* _♦ Information: Refer to each distribution's package index or search tools for the correct package names._

-**Debian/Ubuntu/Devuan**:
+### Runtime Requirements

 ```
 appstream